cisco-ce/roomos.cisco.com/doc/MTR/JoinThirdPartyMeetings.md

-# Join Webex and Zoom Meetings
+# Join Webex, Zoom, and Google Meet Meetings

-You can easily join Webex and Zoom meetings, as well as make Webex calls.
-For scheduled meetings, you can join instantly using One Button To Push (OBTP).
+You can easily join Webex, Zoom, and Google Meet meetings, as well as make Webex calls.
+For scheduled Webex and Zoom meetings, you can join instantly using One Button To Push (OBTP).

 ## Join Webex Meetings